-Shredded BBQ chicken is a great way to feed a crowd or make a big batch and use it for easy dinners during the week.
-The homemade BBQ sauce is easy to make and cooks in the slow cooker with the chicken.
-Pile the shredded chicken on buns for an easy dinner.
+Shredded BBQ chicken is a great way to feed a crowd or make a batch to use for easy dinners during the week.
+It’s made with boneless, skinless chicken breasts and thighs so it’s juicy and full of flavor.
+Cook them in the slow cooker with the quick homemade BBQ sauce and pile the shredded meat on buns for a delicious dinner.

 - Apple cider vinegar